Schools & Youth

 African American Youth

 The Steve Fund The Steve Fund is dedicated to the mental health and emotional well-being of students of color.
-Offers resources such as the Equity in Mental Health Framework to help colleges/universities support the mental health of students of color, and the Knowledge Center full of webinars, interviews and presentations on different topics related to mental health for students of color.
+Offers resources such as the Equity in Mental Health Framework to help colleges/universities support the mental health of students of color.

 Young, Gifted, at Risk and Resilient: A Video Toolkit to Support the Wellbeing of Students of Color >> Mental health among college students has become a national priority.
 Students of color in particular experience unique circumstances, such as racial/ethnic discriminationdisparities in mental health services, and marginalization.
 These experiences can contribute negatively to their mental health and well-being and impede both academic performance and college satisfaction.